5 Japanese inspired Chocolate Truffle Recipes

-Put sugar and water in a heavy bottomed saucepan, stir and leave on a medium heat, stirring occasionally, until caramel in colour.
+Put sugar and water in a heavy-bottomed saucepan, stir and leave on medium heat, stirring occasionally, until caramel in colour.
 Carefully add double cream (it will hiss a little) and whisk whilst off the heat, add miso paste and whisk thoroughly until smooth.
 Add 2 tbs of miso caramel sauce to the remaining truffle mixture.
 The remainder of the sauce saved and used over ice cream for a delicious dessert.

 Melt the dark chocolate and coat the Miso caramel truffles using a cocktail stick pushed carefully into a truffle to help you turn and coat with the chocolate.
 Sprinkle a couple of pink salt crystals on the top.

 We made up the five different flavours and left them in the fridge whilst we went out for the day.
-Three of them were fairly easy to mould into ball shapes, but the Shaoxing rice wine flavour and the Pickled Sushi Ginger were quite tacky still.
+Three of them were fairly easy to mold into ball shapes, but the Shaoxing rice wine flavour and the Pickled Sushi Ginger were quite tacky still.

 We thought it was quite fun smelling all of the ingredients and wondering how the truffles were going to taste.
 I thought that the Shaoxing rice wine smelt quite nice.
 We all agreed that the Wasabi Furikake smelt awful and Daddy and I had a taste of it neat which was a bit of an experience for the tastebuds.

-These are our lovely looking truffles all ready to be tried.
+These are our lovely-looking truffles all ready to be tried.

 Miso Caramel – We all agreed that it was quite salty, but not in a bad way so this one gets the thumbs up.